ithybbr/ml-project/README.md

 4. **Model Training:** Executes scripts in `src/` to train models on the processed data arrays.
 5. **Evaluation:** Uses `papermill` to run nested cross-validation and output dynamic evaluation notebooks without overwriting your templates.
-6. **Fairness Analysis:** Runs demographic fairness evaluation across SEX, EDUCATION, and MARRIAGE groups and generates fairness visualizations and CSV reports.
+6. **Interpretability & Calibration:**
+   * **Fairness Analysis:** Checks for demographic disparities (Sex, Education, Marriage) in model recall and false positive rates.
+   * **Probability Calibration:** Generates reliability diagrams and calculates Brier scores to ensure predicted default probabilities are statistically accurate.
+   * **SHAP Explainability:** Uses `TreeExplainer` to calculate SHAP values, generating beeswarm and bar plots to visualize exactly which features drive the model's decisions.

 ---